citywright/RepData_PeerAssessment1/PA1_template.md

-# Reproducible Research: Peer Assessment 1
-citywright
-15 November 2015
+---
+title: "Activity_Research"
+author: "citywright"
+date: "19 June 2016"
+output: html_document
+---

-This report is my submission for Peer Assessment #1 for "Reproducable Research", Course #5 of 9 in the Johns Hopkins Univeristy Data Science track on Coursera.
+This report is my submission for Peer Assessment #1 for "Reproducable Research", Course 5 of 9 in the Johns Hopkins Univeristy Data Science track on Coursera.

 The first step in the analysis is to load and pre-process the data.
-The code below assumes that the data has been downloaded and is it the current working directory.
+The code assumes that the data has been downloaded and is it the current working directory.

 This code chunk also loads the libraries for ggplot2 and lattice, which are used